 IQ, Intelligence Quotient, assesses the level of intelligence of a human.
 Shouldn’t we assess the intelligence of a chatbot by using a similar quotient?
 What should we measure in a chatbot to access its intelligence?
 Chatbots would truly develop intelligence comparable to humans and we would assess them using a Conversational Quotient (CQ).

-While there can be many ways to assess the intelligence level of a chatbot, one of the most critical aspect is the ability to carry out contextual, engaging and comprehensible conversations with humans.
+While there can be many ways to assess the intelligence level of a chatbot, one of the most critical aspects is the ability to carry out contextual, engaging, and comprehensible conversations with humans.

 Employing Natural Language technology to build a conversational quotient, an intelligence in chatbots is at the forefront of research and companies are pouring billions of dollars to come up with ways to do that.

 In this article, we will explore three such technologies

 - NLP – Natural Language Processing

 - NLU – Natural Language Understanding